julzkur/DrCinema/README.md

 ## Description

-Dr. Cinema is an application designed to display movies that are currently playing in cinemas.
+Dr. Cinema is an application designed to display movied that are currently playing in cinemas.
-The app allows users to brows through cinemas and see what movies they are playing and allows the users to brows through upcoming movies and watch their trailers when they have one.
+The app allows users to browse through cinemas and see what movies each of them are playing, see the deatails and showtimes of each movie at the corresponding cinema and buy tickets for each showtime.
+The user can also browse through upcoming movies and watch their trailers if they have one.
 It supports both iOS and Android platforms.

 This is for iOS/Android, not supported by Web.